Generously funded by the Book Club of Washington.

 Read about previous winners!

 The aim of this competition is to encourage full-time students at Puget Sound to read for enjoyment and to develop personal libraries throughout their lives, to appreciate the special qualities of printed or illustrated works, and to read, research and preserve the collected works for pleasure and scholarship.
 Collections can be on any subject and this contest is open to all full time students.
+The contest is offered every other year.

 The Book Club of Washington generously funds cash awards for student winner.
 Applications will be due March 26, 2015.
 No late entries are accepted.
 All applicants are invited to a reception at the Collins Memorial Library in mid-April.